Rock-VbCity/QSE/docs/Grunt-Installation.md

 In order to use grunt-init, you'll want to install it globally.

 <pre>npm install -g grunt-init</pre>
-This will put the **grunt-init** command in your system path, allowing it to be run from anywhere.
+This will update your system path with the location of the **grunt-init** command, allowing it to be run from anywhere.

 **Notes:** You may need to use your command shell as Administrator to do this.